miguel-msa/ist-crc/README.md

 # IST - Network Science

+# TODO

+-   "Given the multitude of third-party libraries you may use, it would be very helpful if you add a readme file with an overview of the code, dependencies, configuration/installatio"

 ## Requirements

 If you do not want to use a virtual environment, you are free to manage the project package requirements as you wish.